-April 6 and September 30 Payment is due on 30 April in following year.
-October 1 and April 5 Payment is due six months after end of month in which the chargeable transfer was made.
+6 April and 30 September Payment is due on 30 April of the following year.
+1 October and 5 April Payment is due six months after the end of the month in which the chargeable transfer was made.

 From 6 April 2014, the tax payment and filing dates for certain trust charges changed so that they must be reported within six months of the transfer, and any tax must be settled within the same timeframe.